Compare House Removals

 Step 3 - Place secure brown tape along the centre of the box where the two large flaps meet.

 Step 4 - Seal the edges along the left and right-hand side of the larger flaps to form a ‘H’.

-Now that you’ve got all your packaging materials together and a rough idea of what you’ll be packing, you’ll want to book a removal company.
-Get connected with Compare My Move to save up to 70% off the cost of your home removal.
+Now that you’ve got all your packaging materials together, you’ll want to book a removal company to help get your belongings organised and on the move.
+Get connected with Compare My Move to save up to 70% on the cost of your home removal today.